If I cancel my auto insurance, will I get a refund?

 Will I get a check for my insurance refund?

 Insurance refunds are typically issued through the same payment method you use to pay for your insurance.
-So, if you pay your premium with a check, you'll usually get your refund in the form of a check too.
+So, if you pay your premium with a check, you'll usually get an insurance refund check.
 Likewise, if you pay with a credit card, your refund will appear as a credit on your card balance.
 However, the exact method of distributing refunds may vary by insurer.

 Will I get a refund if the insurer cancels my policy?

-There can be multiple reasons why an insurance company cancels your policy, including having too many accidents or tickets on your driving record, getting convicted of a DUI, or failing to pay your premium.
+There can be multiple reasons why an insurance company cancels your policy, including having too many accidents or tickets on your driving record, getting a DUI, or failing to pay your premium.

 How should I cancel my auto insurance policy?